TheOdinProject/curriculum/javascript/index.md

 * [Entering the Wonderful World of Geo Location from Smashing Magazine](http://coding.smashingmagazine.com/2010/03/08/entering-the-wonderful-world-of-geo-location/)

-## Working with a Rails Backend and API
+## Working with a Rails Back End and API

 It's finally time to tie all this juicy Javascript back to what you learned in Rails.
 In preparation, reread the [Rails lesson on building an API](/courses/ruby-on-rails/lessons/apis-and-building-your-own) to refresh how to set up a Rails backend that can handle JSON requests.